I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications, and fun mathematical facts.

 Creating a Formula for the Handshake Problem

-Our method so far is great for fairly small groupings, but it is still going to take a while for larger groups.
-For this reason, we're going to create an algebraic formula to instantly calculate the number of handshakes required for any size group.
+Our method so far is great for fairly small groupings, but it will still take a while for larger groups.
+For this reason, we will create an algebraic formula to instantly calculate the number of handshakes required for any size group.

 Suppose you have n people in a room.
 Using our logic from above: